 Get Certified to Work With Special Needs

 If you’re reading this blog, it’s very likely that you have a passion for working with people with special needs.
 You may not want to completely change careers, but you could work still get certified to work with individuals with special needs.
-This could become a side project for you or an opportunity for you to incorporate working with people with special needs into your current career.
-Our sister company, Strong Education, offers special needs courses that are great for personal trainers, group fitness instructors, parents of people with special needs, and behavioral therapists.
+In addition, this could become a side project for you or an opportunity for you to incorporate working with people with special needs into your current career.
+Also, our sister company, Strong Education, offers special needs courses that are great for personal trainers, group fitness instructors, parents of people with special needs, and behavioral therapists.

 Become a Special Strong Franchisee

 If you are a fitness professional and you’re already certified to work with individuals with special needs, consider becoming a Special Strong franchisee.
-We believe fitness should be accessible to all, and the best way to accomplish this is to have as many Special Strong locations available to those with special needs.
-Contact us and let us know where you want to open a Special Strong location, and we’ll let you know if that location is available.
+We believe fitness should be accessible to all.
+Therefore, the best way to accomplish this is by having more Special Strong locations available to those with special needs.
+If you’re interested in opening a Special Strong location, please contact us.
+We’ll let you know if that location is available.

 Sign Up for a Session With Special Strong